 This pattern continued for five years, during which time I became an accomplished and experienced shearer, working with many of the top shearers in the world.

 In April 2008, I was offered the chance to shear alpacas with Nick Weber in South Somerset.
-I am now looking forward to the 2018 alpaca season, having shorn many herds over the past nine years.
+I am now looking forward to the 2019 alpaca season, having shorn many herds over the past ten years.

 Meet the Alpaca Shearing team

 You can see me and the team at work in our photo gallery.
 These images demonstrate the professionalism of my team and how seriously we take the handling of the alpacas and the fibre.